An area of disturbed weather (Invest 94L)

 The latest SHIPS model forecast

-predicts that wind shear will remain in the moderate range, 10 - 20 knots, for the next five days.
-The modest shear, warm SSTs, and relatively moist atmosphere should allow for some slow organization of 94L until landfall.
+predicts that wind shear will remain in the moderate range, 10 - 20 knots, through Monday morning, then rise to the high range, 20 - 25 knots, Tuesday through Thursday next week.
+The modest shear, warm SSTs, and relatively moist atmosphere should allow for some slow organization of 94L through Monday.
 The models predict that the steering currents in the southern Caribbean will keep 94L moving generally west-northwestward at about 5 mph for the next five days, which would bring the storm ashore over Nicaragua or northeast Honduras as early as Tuesday night.
-Both the GFS and NOGAPS models show some modest development of 94L, and NHC is giving the system a 40% chance of developing into a tropical depression by Tuesday.
+Both the GFS and NOGAPS models show some modest development of 94L, and NHC is giving the system a 40% chance of developing into a tropical depression by Monday.
 The Hurricane Hunters are on call to investigate 94L on Monday afternoon.
 At this time, it appears that 94L will stay confined to the Caribbean, and will not by drawn northwards across Cuba towards Florida and the Bahamas.